andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 [^connected]: For an overview of the Arabic script, see [*The Arabic Writing System*](http://andreasmhallberg.github.io/documents/arabic-letters-and-vowel-markers.tex.pdf) (available for download at *<http://andreasmhallberg.github.io/documents/>*).

+Comparisons with Standard Arabic are made where relevant.

 For corrections or suggestions on improvements, please contact the author at [*andreas.hallberg@sprak.gu.se*](mailto:andreas.hallberg@sprak.gu.se).

 # Phonology {#phonolgy}